 Highly qualified undergraduates in the departments of Aerospace Engineering; Agricultural and Biological Engineering; Chemical Engineering; Civil and Environmental Engineering; Computer Science and Engineering; Electrical and Computer Engineering; Industrial and Systems Engineering; and Mechanical Engineering are encouraged to consider applying to the Accelerated Program.
 This program permits students to earn up to 9 hours of graduate-level coursework during their final year of undergraduate studies.
 Students in the Accelerated Program take graduate-level courses and earn both undergraduate credit and graduate credit simultaneously.
 Students need to consult with the Master of Engineering Graduate Coordinator to ensure graduate credit could be applied to a program of study for the graduate degree.
 Application to this program may be made as early as the end of the junior year (i.e., after completion of 90 or more hours of graded undergraduate courses).

 Students interested in applying to the Accelerated Program should contact the Master of Engineering Graduate Coordinator for more details.

-At the time a student applies to the Accelerated B.S./M.S. program, s/he must:
+At the time a student applies to the Accelerated Program, she or he must complete the following requirements.

-- Be enrolled at Mississippi State University in one of the 11 undergraduate degree programs in the Bagley College of Engineering; - Have completed a minimum of 60 credit hours toward a Bachelor's degree; and - Have an overall GPA of 3.5 or higher for all undergraduate work.
+- Be enrolled at Mississippi State University in one of the 11 undergraduate degree programs in the Bagley College of Engineering - Have completed a minimum of 60 credit hours toward a Bachelor's degree - · Have an overall GPA of 3.5 or higher for all undergraduate work

-An application packet to be submitted to the Graduate Coordinator of the Master of Engineer Program must include the following:
+An application packet to be submitted to the Graduate Coordinator of the Master of Engineer Program must include the following.

-- · Application form; - One-page résumé; and - Three letters of recommendation from references who are knowledgeable about the applicant's academic work. - Admission into the Accelerated Program requires a GPA of 3.50 or higher on a 4.00 system for all undergraduate work.
+- · Application form - · One-page résumé - Three letters of recommendation from references who are knowledgeable about the applicant's academic work - Admission into the Accelerated Program requires a GPA of 3.50 or higher on a 4.00 system for all undergraduate work

-For students enrolled in an Accelerated Program (i.e., Bachelor's/ Master's combined degree program), the MSU Graduate Council has established these guidelines in cooperation with the Registrar's Office.
+For students enrolled in an Accelerated Program, the MSU Graduate Council has established these guidelines in cooperation with the Registrar's Office.